onlyairnopods/onlyairnopods.github.io/_pages/intro.md

 # About Me

-Hi there👋, I'm a forth year undergraduate student at Northeastern University, China.
-I am fortunate to collaborate closely with Prof. Benyou Wang.
-I also deeply appreciative of my former mentor, Prof. Dayan Guan, who guided me into scientific research.
-Previously, I had a wonderful experience working with Prof. Miao Fang.
+Hi there👋, I am currently a master student at The Chinese University of Hong Kong, Shenzhen.
+I am fortunate to be supervised by Prof. Benyou Wang.
+I am also profoundly grateful to my former mentor, Prof. Dayan Guan, who guided me into research journey.

 My research interests include Science for next-gen AI (architectures, algorithms), AI4Science (especially AI4Chemistry and AI4Materials), Multimodal-LLMs.
 I am also interested in building robots/agents for automated scientific exploration.